 2008: Scott McClellan, George W. Bush’s press secretary reveals that he regularly passed misinformation to the media.

-2008: The fallout at Reuters over Adnan Hajj’s photographs conclude.
+2008: The fallout at Reuters over Adnan Hajj’s photographs concludes.
 Digital manipulation resulted in a photo editor’s firing and the images being removed from services.

 2008: 45% of Americans say they have no confidence in the press, according to Ladd.